corvusdeinanis/cuddlyspaceship/content/schizophrenia.md

   - Schizophreniform disorder serves as a sort of intermediate diagnosis, where the symptom duration is longer than brief psychotic episodes but has not yet met the chronic criterion of schizophrenia.
   - Age of onset can also differ, with schizophrenia often being diagnosed in late adolescence to early adulthood, while delusional disorder is more commonly diagnosed in middle to late adulthood.

-Please note that these descriptions are based on general criteria from the DSM-5-TR, and actual diagnosis should be made by a qualified mental health professional.
-If you or someone you know is experiencing symptoms of these disorders, it is important to seek professional help.